Leifur1/Real_estate_Investment_Bot/README.md

 Craigslist Crawler

 ## Goal
-Build a tool to find properties with the highest ROI, based on the cost of renting vs. purchase cost in that area.
+Build a tool to find properties with the zipcodes with the highest ROI, based on the cost of renting vs. purchase cost in that area.

 ### Complete
 * Scrapes all of Oregon, but is capabable of scraping all of the US with a few parameter changes